 Several routes of norovirus transmission have been identified due to a myriad of well-documented outbreaks.
-In general, person-to-person spread represents the primary mode of transmission in outbreaks, as well as in endemic cases of norovirus infection, which is primarily facilitated by the low infectious dose (between 18 and 1000 virus particles).
+In general, the person-to-person spread represents the primary mode of transmission in outbreaks.
+This remains true for endemic cases of norovirus infection, which are primarily facilitated by the low infectious dose of between 18 and 1000 virus particles.

-In most cases different modes of transmission are responsible for outbreaks.
+In most cases, different modes of transmission are responsible for outbreaks.
 One example is when a food handler becomes infected via person-to-person transmission in his or her home, and then subsequently contaminates a food product, leading to a common source outbreak.
-This in turn may progress further through person-to-person transmission or environmental contamination.
+This, in turn, may progress further through person-to-person transmission or environmental contamination.

 Epidemiology of norovirus

-Humans are considered to be the only host for human noroviruses, although recent detection of related noroviruses in pooled stool samples from calves and swine has hinted the possibility of zoonotic transmission.
+Humans are considered to be the only host for human noroviruses, although recent detection of related noroviruses in pooled stool samples from calves and swine has hinted at the possibility of zoonotic transmission.
 As interspecies transmission has been documented for other animal caliciviruses, which are known for their wide host range, animals as a potential reservoir for human infections remains a significant public health question.

 Norovirus excretion patterns may have an important role in the spread of the virus.
 Virion excretion can occur after all the major symptoms have disappeared, but norovirus RNA excretion can happen even before the onset of symptoms.
 Furthermore, the excretion can continue for long periods of time, especially in immunocompromised individuals.

-Efficacious prevention of norovirus outbreaks has proven particularly challenging, as outbreaks that begin with a single common exposure to contaminated source can swiftly spread by person-to-person contact.
+Efficacious prevention of norovirus outbreaks has proven particularly challenging, as outbreaks that begin with a single common exposure to a contaminated source can swiftly spread by person-to-person contact.
 After that, stopping the outbreak requires colossal efforts to adequately clean the environment.

-Key preventive measures include personal hygiene, enteric precautions and decontamination of environmental surfaces.
+Key preventive measures include personal hygiene, enteric precautions, and decontamination of environmental surfaces.
 Assays and tests that have been employed in specific outbreaks for the direct detection of viruses in contaminated food and water are now being adapted to routine screening of food or water.